lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 # Artillery Sidewinder X1 / X2 / Genius TFT FW + Marlin FW (for X1) + M600 support + Marlin mode (optional)

-A porting of the BIGTREETECH TFTxx firmware to the MKS TFT28 used on Artillery Sidewinder X1 and Genius printer.
+A porting of BIGTREETECH TFT firmware on MKS TFT28 used on Artillery Sidewinder X1, X2 and Genius printers.
-This porting is based on last release xx.26 of BIGTREETECH TFT firmware found on https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master.
+This porting is based on lastest release of BIGTREETECH TFT firmware found on https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master.
-It was arranged according to Artillery Sidewinder X1 / Genius hardware (e.g. onboard modules etc...).
+It was arranged according to Artillery Sidewinder X1 / X2 / Genius hardware (e.g. onboard modules etc...).
 Furthermore, bug fixes, rearrangement of menus, improvements and additions were applied.
-If you like it or if you want to contribute to further improvements on that firmware please consider the possibility to donate to:
+If you like it or if you want to contribute to further improvements on that firmware, please consider the possibility to donate to:

 **paypal.me: adigant**